-- The total amount contributed per individual beneficiary; - The amount for which the election is being made; and - The name of the individual for whom the contribution was made.
+• The total amount contributed per individual beneficiary;

+• The amount for which the election is being made; and

+• The name of the individual for whom the contribution was made.

-If you make this election, report only 1⁄2 (20%) of your total contributions (up to \$50,000) on the 2001 Form 709.
+If you make this election, report only 1/5 (20%) of your total contributions (up to \$55,000) on the 2002 Form 709.
 You must then report an additional 20% of the total in each of the succeeding 4 years.
 If you are electing gift splitting for the contributions, apply the gift-splitting rules before applying these rules.
 In this case, both spouses must make the section 529(c)(2)(B) election on their respective returns.
+If, in any of the 4 years following the election, you are not required to file Form 709 other than to report that year's portion of the election, you do not need to file or otherwise report that year's portion.

-Note: Contributions to qualified state tuition plans do not qualify for the educational exclusion.
+Note: Contributions to qualified state tuition programs do not qualify for the educational exclusion.